sabbir-subhan/appium-Python/README.md

 - Test Case 2 is not working correctly because there is bug in OCA mobile app = alerts are not visible after login
 - some elements have attribute visible: false and appium is unable to interact with those elements for example map
-- for some reason test sometime fail to start in first run, but after running it again it is working correctly
+- for some reason test sometimes fail to start on the first run, but after running it again it is working correctly
 - Test Case 3 - test 3 --still need some fix with "hamburger button"